seehorne/GetGrinnected/README.md

 #### Database

+##### (For the instructor) Use our database

+You should already have access to Reclaim Cloud, so you can use our database.

+You can find the login details from the environment file used to run the database connector.
+This is how to access that file.

+1. Log into Reclaim Cloud.

+2. Open the project titled "GetGrinnected" with the subtitle "csc324--spring2025.us.reclaim.cloud"

+3. Hover over the "Application Servers" area.
+A "Web SSH" icon should appear that is a small black terminal with green text reading `>_`.
+Click that icon.

+4. In the terminal it opens, run `cd ROOT`.

+5. Next, run `less .env` to open the environment file.

+6. Note the lines that start with `MYSQL_`.

+7. Use these details for your database connection, or copy the entire `.env` file to the same path in the repo you clone to run our code.

+##### Create your own database

 1. Set up a MySQL server with version 9.2.0.

 2. Log into the server as a user that can create new databases.